Help with children's costs

 Northern Ireland

-In Northern Ireland, the Department of Communities (DfC) deals with benefits and pensions.
+In Northern Ireland, the Department for Communities deals with benefits and pensions.
 For Jobseeker’s Allowance (JSA) and Income Support in Northern Ireland, you need to contact your Jobs and Benefits office.

 Macmillan Cancer Support